Eastern Michigan's Bright Futures Presents:

 Bright Futures forges an alliance with three economically challenged suburban school districts and Eastern Michigan University’s Institute for the Study of Children, Families, and Communities.
-The project serves two sites in the Romulus Community Schools (Romulus Middle and Romulus High Schools), nine sites in the Wayne-Westland Community School District (Hicks Elementary, Taft-Galloway Elementary, Adams Lower Elementary serving Hamilton and Elliott Elementary; Adams Upper Elementary, Marshall Upper Elementary, Franklin Middle School, Stevenson Middle School, John Glenn High School and Wayne Memorial High School), and four sites in the Ypsilanti Community Schools (Adams STEM Academy Elementary, Erickson Elementary, Estabrook Elementary, Holmes Elementary, Ypsilanti Community Schools Middle School, Washtenaw International Middle Academy, Ypsilanti Community High School, and Ypsilanti New Tech High School).
-Bright Futures is designed to address the needs expressed by the families and children to be served, community stakeholders, and school staffs.
+The project serves two sites in the Romulus Community Schools (Romulus Middle and Romulus High Schools), nine sites/10 programs in the Wayne-Westland Community School District (Hicks Elementary, Taft-Galloway Elementary, Adams Lower Elementary serving Hamilton and Elliott Elementary; Adams Upper Elementary, Marshall Upper Elementary, Franklin Middle School, Stevenson Middle School, John Glenn High School and Wayne Memorial High School), and eight sites in the Ypsilanti Community Schools (Adams STEM Academy Elementary, Erickson Elementary, Estabrook Elementary, Holmes Elementary, Ypsilanti Community Schools Middle School, Washtenaw International Middle Academy, Ypsilanti Community High School, and Ypsilanti New Tech High School).
+Bright Futures is designed to address the needs expressed by the families and children served, community stakeholders, and school staffs.
 The strongest needs are in the areas of math, reading, writing, health, and social growth.

 Bright Futures programs meet after school for three hours Monday through Thursday, 32 weeks during the school year and 6 weeks in the summer.
 Students participate daily in homework help, targeted academic assistance, mentoring, and service-learning and select from a rotating menu of clubs and activities.
 Clubs focusing on student interests in science, the arts, technology, engineering, culinary, and physical fitness integrate writing skills, personal development, and specific skills to support a successful transition from elementary to middle and from middle to high school.